Summer Pruning for Herbs

 It is best to harvest/prune your basil fairly frequently during its active growth.
 That way, you avoid getting those long stems that lose leaves along the stem and end up with just the fresh, new growth at the top.
 If your basil is very leggy with growth only at the top of the stems, it’s probably best to take it out and put in a new plant.

-I am often asked if basil can be grown from cuttings.
+I am often asked if we can grow basil from cuttings.
 And, the answer is a resounding YES!
 The best time to take basil cuttings is in the early growth stages of the plant.
 I don’t mean when it’s very young and soft, but before it looks like it’s going to begin to flower.

 Any cutting you stick and root is the same age as the plant you took it from.
-So, if the stem you’re rooting was about to flower when it was attached to the plant, it’s going to flower right away as a rooted cutting, too.
+So, if the stem you’re rooting was about to flower when it was attached to the plant, it might flower right away as a rooted cutting, too.

 A packet or two (or three…) of basil seed is very inexpensive.
 Starting basil from seed is easy, and it’s easier as the weather warms up.
 So, if you’re really into basil or pesto, think about investing in some seed early in the season and every 3 or 4 weeks during the growing season, sow a few seeds for new plants.
 That way, when your older plants no longer look lush and lovely, you have new plants coming along to replace them with.